Using Training Monotony to design better programs

 Therefore, low Monotony values, between 1 and 1.5, are preferable.
 This indicates two things.
-Firstly, that the training loads are varied enough to trigger adaptations.
-Secondly, that the rest periods are sufficient to promote recovery between sessions.
+Firstly, the training loads are varied enough to trigger adaptations.
+Secondly, the rest periods are sufficient to promote recovery between sessions.

 On the other hand, low Monotony values are usually associated with periodization programming methods that alternate high and low-intensity workouts.

 There is also an important psychological element in providing variation in training intensity and training methods.
 Athletes can still become bored with a program that promotes athletic improvement which presents coaches with a challenge.
 They must provide effective loading necessary for adaptation and improvement, while also providing variability in training methods to keep athletes motivated and willing to train.

 “They (coaches) must provide effective loading necessary for adaptation and improvement while providing variability in training methods to keep athletes motivated and willing to train.”